anshasiq/taskmaster/screenshots/ReadMe.md

 * **and from setting page you can manipulate which Team to display on the main-activity**
 * Default TeamOne in the main page
 * i modified the Espresso
+* also you can see the name on task details

 `MainActivityTestLab33`